in2code-de/osm/readme.md

 ## Introduction

 A small but modern OpenStreetMap extension for TYPO3 (10 and newer).
-You can simple show a map with or without markers.
+You can simply show a map with or without markers.
-If you want to show a marker, simple add an address in FlexForm or geo coordinates.
+If you want to show a marker, just add an address in FlexForm or geo coordinates.

 A second plugin allows you to show multiple markers from tt_address records (when tt_address.latitude and .longitude is filled).